Recreation & Community Services

 On Saturday, May 16, 2020, the City of Monterey Park will reopen tennis and pickleball courts.
 The city is opening these amenities with strict health guidelines provided by the LA County Public Health Department in order to help prevent the spread of COVID-19.
 The city will continue to assess daily operations and safety guidelines and will make modifications as needed.

 Specific restrictions and safety guidelines required at the tennis and pickleball courts as directed by the LA County Health Officer Order include:

 - Physical distancing of six feet must be maintained at all times.

-- Only singles play will be permitted.
+- Singles and Doubles play will be permitted.

 - Each participant must bring their own equipment with their initials on each ball.
 Participants will only be permitted to handle their own pickleball and tennis balls.

 - Participants will be required to wear face covering at all times except during play.